 Leadership is a word that gets thrown around a lot.
 If you search the term on Amazon.com, you’ll find over 50,000 book titles addressing the subject.
 And, if you search the images on Google, you’ll find tons of pictures, pithy phrases and motivational quotes.
 But I believe just about all of that content fails to fully help people understand what leadership really is.

 Two big concepts about leadership (learned over the past 11 years).

 During the interview I gave him an earful about what I learned over the years and what I believe leadership is really all about.
-He posted the recording just this past weekend and you can listen to it here.
+He posted the recording and you can listen to it here.
 Episode 65: Bosses vs. Leaders.

 I hope you’ll take a listen to the podcast.